Commercial Bond

 The excise bond guarantees that the principal will remit certain excise taxes.

-There are two main types of course bonds:
+There are two main types of court bonds:

 Fiduciary bond